"Do you want to go to a Moms group with me?"

 Technology addiction?
 I don't understand those words together.

-I believe the general consensus was that Facebook is evil, the web is a tool (yeah, keep reading), Facebook is evil, you must give 110% to your family regardless of the impact on your own person, and that Facebook will ruin your life, waistline, marriage, etc...
+I believe the general consensus was that Facebook is evil, the web is a tool (yeah, keep reading), Facebook is evil, you must give 110% to your family regardless of the impact on your own person, and that Facebook will ruin your life, waistline, marriage, amongst a growing list of ridiculous show of sanctimonious reasons for lack of self-control.

 It turned out that out of the 9 women at our small group table, nearly half of us had jobs or demands that required technology.
 A real estate job.
 Web developing.
 Online school.
 Web design.
-As April so sagely pointed out, technology is not going away.
+As Julie so sagely pointed out, technology is not going away.

 She found that nugget of wisdom on Wikipedia.